the-colony/rsrf/README.md

 # Really Simple Receipt Format (RSRF)

-*`Please note that this is a draft.
-This will not be titled a final spec until the first user is in action.`*
+*`Please note that this is a draft spec and represents work in progress.
+We celebrate all comments and every attempt to assist us during the definition period`*

 RSRF is an easy to use format for electronic receipts.
 It was created to encourage and facilitate the creation and exchange of electronic receipts.